Approximations of Geometrically Ergodic Reversible Markov Chains: Proof of and

+Finally, \cref{sec-noisy} considers noisy and/or approximate Metropolis--Hastings algorithms.
+It provides sufficient conditions that one can check in order for our results from \cref{sec-perturbationbounds} to be applied.
+We use this to study Metropolis--Hastings with deterministic approximations to the target density, as well as the Monte Carlo within Metropolis algorithm, as in \citet{medina2019perturbation}, and provide some examples of how these types of approximations might arise in practice.

-We first present a brief review of other related work, discussing convergence of perturbed Markov chains in the uniformly ergodic and geometrically ergodic cases with varying metrics and additional assumptions.
+This section presents a brief review of related work, discussing convergence of perturbed Markov chains in the uniformly ergodic and geometrically ergodic cases with varying metrics and additional assumptions.
+The results in the literature have a wide range of assumptions required and a wide range of scopes for their various results.
+The results for uniformly ergodic chains have a simpler aesthetic, in line with what intuition for finite state space chains might inspire, as they do not require drift and minorization conditions to state.
+Our results cover the geometrically ergodic and reversible case, and use properties of reversibility to match the simpler aesthetic found in the literature for the uniformly ergodic case.

-Close to the present paper, Johndrow et al.\ \cite{johndrow2015approximations} derive perturbation bounds to assess the robustness of approximate MCMC algorithms.
+Close to the present paper, \citet{johndrow2015approximations} derive perturbation bounds to assess the robustness of approximate MCMC algorithms.
 The assumptions upon which their results rely are: the original chain is uniformly contractive in the total variation norm (this implies uniform ergodicity); and the perturbation is sufficiently small (in the operator norm induced by the total variation norm).
 The main results of their paper are: the perturbed kernel is uniformly contractive in the total variation norm; the perturbed stationary distribution is close to the original stationary distribution in total variation; explicit bounds on the total variation distance between finite time approximate sampling distributions and the original stationary distribution; explicit bounds on total variation difference between the original stationary distribution and the mixture of finite time approximate sampling distributions; and explicit bounds on the MSE for integral approximation using approximate kernel and the true kernel.
-The results derived by \cite{johndrow2015approximations} are applied within the same paper to a wide variety of approximate MCMC problems including low rank approximation to Gaussian processes and subsampling approximations.
+The results derived by \citep{johndrow2015approximations} are applied within the same paper to a wide variety of approximate MCMC problems including low rank approximation to Gaussian processes and sub-sampling approximations.
+In other work, \citet{johndrow2017coupling}, use intuitive coupling arguments to establish similar results under the same uniform contractivity assumption.